Cliff Lumsdon Award of SSO

 - A copy of the Swim Master's Report(s) if available.

-- The reason why the swim is considered outstanding in some way or meritorious (See Factors above).
+- The reason why the swim or activity is considered outstanding or in some way meritorious (See Factors above).

 - Any other information deemed relevant to the nomination.